apache/drill-site/README.md

 **N.B.** As of 2021-08-27, documentation is no longer kept in drill/gh-pages.
 All documentation, including both the source Markdown and the generated HTML is now kept in this repository.
+To contribute documentation please send a pull request containing your edits to the master branch of this repository.

 The Apache Drill website is built by [Jekyll](http://jekyllrb.com/) from Markdown sources in designated branches of this repository.
 The build process flows from left to right in the following table.